-Aptly, for a college with “boulder” in its name, College Outside ranks the University of Colorado, Boulder as having the sixth best college gym for rock climbing.
-Active states that University of Colorado, Boulder is the 10th best college for fitness fanatics.
+Aptly, for a college with “boulder” in its name, College Outside ranks the University of Colorado, Boulder as having the sixth-best college gym for rock climbing.
+Active states that the University of Colorado, Boulder is the 10th best college for fitness fanatics.
 And College Consensus places it at 21st.
 It’s not hard to see why the sources rank it highly.
 The college’s primary exercise center offers “over 300,000 square feet of recreation and fitness activity space.”
-However, University of Colorado, Boulder also has four artificial sports fields, five grass sports fields, the Williams Village Rec Center, an outdoor challenge course, and four lighted outdoor basketball courts.
+However, the University of Colorado, Boulder also has four artificial sports fields, five grass sports fields, the Williams Village Rec Center, an outdoor challenge course, and four lighted outdoor basketball courts.

 28. University of South Carolina

 Lifehack notes that the University of South Carolina is a basketball fan’s paradise.
 This is because its gym has five full indoor basketball courts.
 Overall, the source names it the 12th best college gym in America.
 Her Campus places it at ninth.
 And College Consensus places it at 19th.
 However, the amount of space that the University of South Carolina has dedicated to its gyms and fitness facilities is staggering.
 Over 400,000 square feet is taken up by the Strom Thurmond Wellness and Fitness Center, Solomon Blatt Physical Education Center, tennis courts, three swimming pools, a climbing wall and a bike shop (which offers free repairs for students!)